Moscow crash: Stabiliser suspected

 Witnesses said the aircraft had climbed steeply, then suddenly dropped into a grassy area outside a fence around the airport and burst into flames.

-Seventy-one people also died a month ago when a Tupolev Tu-154 carrying Russian children to a holiday in Spain collided over the Swiss-German border with a cargo plane.
+Seventy-one people also died a month ago when a Tupolev Tu-154 carrying Russian children to a holiday in Spain collided near the Swiss-German border with a cargo plane.

 Note: Pages will open in a new browser window